-- 1. This is where you can edit site information such as address, contact information if a new provider needs to be added to your profile (this will allow them to access the training), and much more. - 2.
-This is how you can access the Resource Library a collection of hundreds of resources to help enhance your Reach Out and Read site. - 3.
-This is where you can access YOUR personal training info for Reach Out and Read. - 4.
-This is where you can go to get information on how to order books from our partner vendors. - 5.
-During progress reporting season, this button will appear.
-This is how you can complete the biannual progress report.
+- 1. The left navigation menu allows you to edit your site information such as location shipping address, update/add a contact, monitor training completion, review progress reports, and more. - 2.
+The Resource Library is a collection of hundreds of materials, documents, and resources to help enhance Reach Out and Read at your site. - 3.
+The Training tab is where you can access YOUR personal training info for Reach Out and Read. - 4.
+Use the Funding/Order Books page to access our partner book vendors' online stores and order books. - 5.
+During progress reporting season, this Start/Continue button will provide quick access so that you can complete the biannual progress report.